 - Challenges with identifying familiar words in new contexts

 Rapid Naming Dyslexia

 People with rapid naming dyslexia face difficulties with quickly saying and remembering names.
 For example, they may struggle to remember the name of different colours, numbers, and letters.
 This type of dyslexia is linked to both reading pace and language processing.

 Some symptoms of rapid naming dyslexia include the following:

 - Frequently replacing words or leaving words out completely

 - Slow completing reading or writing tasks

 Double Deficit Dyslexia

-- Challenge with naming speed rate when asked to remember words
+- Challenges with naming speed rate

-- Challenge with phonological understanding
+- Challenges with phonological understanding